rewoma19/script-summer/score_board/high-score-board.md

 - The third parameter is the score as a number.

 The function returns the same score board object that was passed in after adding the new player.

+## Task 3

+### Remove players from a score board

+If players violate the rules of the arcade hall, they are manually removed from the high score board.
+Define **removePlayer** which takes 2 parameters:

+- The first parameter is an existing score board object.
+- The second parameter is the name of the player as a string.

+This function should remove the entry for the given player from the board and return the board afterwards.
+If the player was not on the board in the first place, nothing should happen to the board.
+It should be returned as is.